We are proud to announce that DOGE 7 got the award of :

 Please note, as we don’t have yet the units in stock, that we accept only preorders which means you neither have to pay now, nor to pay any deposit.
 At checkout just choose “bank transfer” as it allows you to complete the order while not making instant payment.

 Once your unit will be ready for delivery we’ll inform you and ask you to process to payment.
 Then you will be able to choose between Credit Card payment or bank transfer with 6% discount.

-By making a preorder you will be sure to get a unit this month whereas the next production will be at the end of March.
+By making a preorder you will be sure to get a unit whereas the next production will be at the mid of May.

 - An exclusive Tube-DAC with a 100% tube analog stage

 - 32 bits DAC – Compliant with all Hi-Res formats up to 192Khz & DSD